maroctamorg/Tsukuyomi/README.md

 ----------------------
 Support
 ------------
-Due to issues in linking with the SDL_image and SDL_mixer frameworks, the library does not yet run natively on apple silicon; see examples for cross-compilation to x86_64 on arm macs.
+Due to issues in linking with the SDL_image and SDL_mixer frameworks, the library does not yet run natively on apple silicon; the provided Makefile cross-compiles to x86_64 which can then be run via Rosetta2 translation; see examples for cross-compilation to x86_64 on arm macs.

 It should be straightforward to port it to other platforms, such as iOS, Windows, etc...; this will be done in the future.